pooley182/Plex-Meta-Manager-Wiki/Settings-Attributes.md

 List or comma-separated String of IMDb IDs to ignore in all collections

 ## Playlist Sync to User
-`all` or List or comma-separated String of Users to sync the playlist to.
+`all` or List or comma-separated String of Users to sync the playlist to in addition to yourself.
+To Sync a playlist to only yourself leave `sync_to_user` blank.
 Defaults to `all`.